Employment tribunals and dispute resolution: key differences in Scotland and Northern Ireland

 - The claimant will send the claim form (ET1) to the Central Office of Employment Tribunals for Scotland, which is based in Glasgow, rather than a Regional Office, although as in England and Wales, there is provision for online submission.

 - Witness statements are generally not used; witnesses usually give their evidence orally.
-Witnesses generally remain outside the hearing until they have given evidence.
+Witnesses are not permitted to attend the hearing before giving evidence.

 - Closing submissions follow the order of the evidence.